Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Experiments

-Although an RNN is usually implemented with shared weights across time, it is however possible to unshare the weights and use an independent set of weights at every time $t$.
-For practical applications, whenever one can have a initial $t=0$ and enumerate all possible $t$s, an RNN with non-shared weights should be feasible, similar to the time-specific batch normalization described in \ref{sec:bn}.
-The results of 2-state fully recurrent neural networks with shared and non-shared weights are shown in Figure \ref{fig:share_vs_nonshare}.
+\textbf{Fully Recurrent Neural Networks with Shared and Non-shared Weights} Although a RNN is usually implemented with shared weights across time, it is however possible to unshare the weights and use an independent set of weights at every time $t$.
+For practical applications, whenever one can have a initial $t=0$ and enumerate all possible $t$s, a RNN with non-shared weights should be feasible, similar to the time-specific batch normalization described in \ref{sec:bn}.
+The results of 2-state fully recurrent neural networks with shared and non-shared weights are shown in Figure \ref{fig:share_vs_nonshare} (C).